-The VCL or airtightness layer should follow the line of the insulation and not have any gaps between the two as this results in higher heat loss than calculated.
+The vapour control layer (VCL) or airtightness layer should follow the line of the insulation and not have any gaps between the two as this results in higher heat loss than calculated.
 Therefore, the VCL will typically follow the bottom of the flat ceiling if using trussed rafters and a cold roof design or the underside of the rafters if you’re using a pitched cut roof.
 Ensure that if there are any purlins or ridge beams that a piece of membrane is laid over the top before the installation of rafters to allow the air tightness layer to continue uninterrupted.

 Window and door openings

 Window frames should always be taped back to the masonry or timber frame reveal in which they are installed.
 In masonry a fleece covered plasterable tape, such as Ampacoll Fenax tape, should be used to ensure that plaster can be properly finished around the window.
 In timber frame reveals a flexible acrylate tape is usually used and all joints in the reveal must be taped as well as the window connection itself.

 There are many different types of tape available and usually at least one for any given scenario that you might encounter.
 However, here are a few general guidelines for the different tapes.

 - Tapes with acrylate adhesives, Ampacoll INT or Ampacoll Flexx, are generally for internal or external use on membranes, smooth timber surfaces such as ply, OSB, CLT or LVL.
 They are thin tapes so not generally used on rougher surfaces such as wood fibre or masonry, however the thin profile tends to allow them to be quite elastic so will accommodate shrinkage well.
 Some acrylate tapes, such as Ampacoll Fenax tapes, are designed to bond directly to clean, dry wood fibre insulation boards without any primer and because of their UV stability, can be used on external applications.

-- Aluminium faced Butyl tapes, such as UdiSTEAM Alubutyl or PavaTape, are suitable for use in areas where the moisture levels will potentially be high and also the chance of having sunlight on them is high.
-The aluminium foil face ensures that the tape does not suffer from UV degradation and should always be used on wood fibre sarking boards (such as UdiTOP or Pavatherm Plus) as the life spans are more similar.
-Acrylate tapes have a shorter life span than the wood fibre boards.
+- Butyl tapes, such as UdiSTEAM Alubutyl tape, are suitable for use in areas where the moisture levels will potentially be high and also the chance of having sunlight on them is high.
+The aluminium foil face ensures that the tape does not suffer from UV degradation.

-- Butyl tapes or rolls, such as UdiSTEAM Butyl tape, should be used to tape on to masonry or where moisture levels will be high.
+- Butyl tapes or rolls, such as Ampacoll BK535 tape, should be used to tape on to masonry or where moisture levels will be high.
 Butyl tapes tend to be up to 2mm thick and so can cope with rough surfaces (with the aid of a primer) more effectively and are not affected by moisture.
 Generally when taping down VCLs or DPCs to concrete floors these are the best tapes to use.
 They are also fantastically flexible and so ideal for taping around pipes and other penetrations.

-- Butyl Fleece tapes, such as UdiSTEAM Butyl Fleece, are the best types of tape to seal around window/door frames and joist ends in masonry.
-The butyl adhesive ensures effective, moisture resistant contact with the masonry and the fleece covering allows a plaster to adhere to the surface.
+- Fleece tapes, such as Ampacoll Fenax tapes, are the best types of tape to seal around window/door frames and joist ends in masonry.
+The thick adhesive layer adhesive ensures effective contact with the masonry and the fleece covering allows a plaster to adhere to the surface.

 Each individual manufacturer will have a specification for each scenario which should be followed but following the above will help you get the best type of tape for each location.

 Generally, all surfaces must be clean and dry and suitable to receive a tape.
-That caveat means that if the surface is loose or friable it must be stabilised with something, usually a system primer, such as UdiSTEAM Primer or PavaPrim.
+That caveat means that if the surface is loose or friable it must be stabilised with something, usually a system primer, such as Ampacoll Primax.
 The primers ensure that the surface is bound together but also that there is a stickiness to the surface which holds the tape very well.
-All masonry surfaces, wood fibre boards and historic surfaces (old timber or plaster) should be primed prior to applying tapes.
+All masonry surfaces, weathered wood fibre boards and historic surfaces (old timber or plaster) should be primed prior to applying tapes.